 STEP 6: Sprinkle the streusel topping over the cake in an even layer and bake!

 This cake should be stored in an airtight container.
-In cooler climates it can be left at room temperature, otherwise refrigerate as the bananas will continue to ripen over time.
-The leftover cake will be good for 3-4 days.
+In cooler climates, it can be left at room temperature.
+For warmer climates, I recommend storing the leftover cake in the refrigerator.
+The cake will store for 3-4 days.

 If you try this recipe, please leave a 🌟🌟🌟🌟🌟 star rating and let me know how you liked it in the comments below.